rize-network/app-studio/README.md

 [issues-helper-url]: https://github.com/actions-cool/issues-helper

-`app-studio` provides CSS design props for layout, spacing, sizing, shadows with the 'shadow' prop, event management through the `on` prop, and theming.
+`App-studio` provides CSS design props for layout, spacing, sizing, shadows with the 'shadow' prop, event management through the `on` prop, and theming.
 Components include `Element` for fundamental design, `View` based on the `div`, `Text` for text styles, `Form` for form-related designs, and `Image` based on the `img` tag.

 Supported events: `hover`, `active`, `focus`, and `disabled`.